elLuiz/UPlag/README.md

 ## Disclaimer

-This project is passing through some refactorings and performances improvements.
+This project is passing through some refactorings and performance improvements.
 If you find any bug or fatal error, please do not hesitate to open an **Issue**.